Suō-Ōshima

 Suō-Ōshima (周防大島町, Suō-Ōshima-chō) is a town and an island located in Ōshima District, Yamaguchi Prefecture, Japan.

-Suō-Ōshima was formed on October 1, 2004 from the merger of the former towns of Ōshima, Kuka, Tachibana and Tōwa, all from towns of Ōshima District.
+Suō-Ōshima was formed on October 1, 2004, from the merger of the former towns of Ōshima, Kuka, Tachibana and Tōwa, all from towns of Ōshima District.

 As of April 1, 2017, the town has an estimated population of 13,774.
 The total area is 138.17 km^{2}.

-Suo-Oshima has established a sister island relationship with the County of Kauai, Hawaii in 1963.
-A 50th Anniversary commemoration was held on Kauai in October 2013.
-Current Mayors Takumi Shiiki (Suo-Oshima) and Bernard P. Carvalho, Jr. (Kauai) signed a Reaffirmation of Friendship agreement.
+Suo-Oshima has established a sister island relationship with the County of Kauaʻi, Hawaii in 1963.
+A 50th Anniversary commemoration was held on Kauaʻi in October 2013.
+Current Mayors Takumi Shiiki (Suo-Oshima) and Bernard P. Carvalho Jr. (Kauaʻi) signed a Reaffirmation of Friendship agreement.

 Geography

 Climate

 Suō-Ōshima has a humid subtropical climate (Köppen climate classification Cfa) with hot summers and cool winters.
 Precipitation is significant throughout the year, but is much higher in summer than in winter.
 The average annual temperature in Suō-Ōshima is 16.0 C. The average annual rainfall is 1736.1 mm with June as the wettest month.
-The temperatures are highest on average in August, at around 26.8 C, and lowest in January, at around 6.0 C. The highest temperature ever recorded in Suō-Ōshima was 35.7 C on 20 August 2023; the coldest temperature ever recorded was -6.8 C on 27 February 1981.
+The temperatures are highest on average in August, at around 26.8 C, and lowest in January, at around 6.0 C. The highest temperature ever recorded in Suō-Ōshima was 37.5 C on 3 August 2026; the coldest temperature ever recorded was -6.8 C on 27 February 1981.